 “Leave it to the same EPA and the Washington bureaucrats that want to dictate what light bulbs we use and how our toilets flush to seek tougher restrictions on wood burning on the heels of a record cold winter season,” said NFIB State Director Charlie Owens.
 “The ruling elite in DC are completely out of touch with reality on this one.”

 As passed by the Committee, Senate Bill 910 would prohibit the Michigan DEQ from enforcing any new EPA rule restrictions on wood stoves and wood burning appliances, while resolutions SR 14 and SCR 127 memorialize Congress to halt the rules.
-At the federal level, Congressman Dan Benishek, whose district includes the Upper Peninsula and Northern Michigan, has announced that he will be a cosponsor of HR 4407 introduced by Congressman Blaine Luetkemeyer (MO-CD3) that also curtails EPA’s attempt to further regulate wood burning heat sources.
+At the federal level, Congressman Dan Benishek, whose district includes the Upper Peninsula and Northern Michigan, is a cosponsor of HR 4407 introduced by Congressman Blaine Luetkemeyer (MO-CD3) that also curtails EPA’s attempt to further regulate wood burning heat sources.

 At a previous hearing on the legislation, small business owners Warren W. Walborn, President & CEO of Hawken Energy Inc. in Shelby, MI; Jeff Zack, President of Z Supply, LLC in Muskegon, MI; and Craig Wertz owner of Ridgewood Stoves in Hersey, MI testified on how the EPA rules will harm their business and cost jobs.